• plumbing heating and air alliance member

 As Michael King of iPullRank describes, adding content about other states to an established HVAC website can dilute its regional authority and create a gap in its vector.

-In layperson’s terms, ranking in your target city becomes harder when you attempt to expand to a far-away location.
+In layperson’s terms, ranking in your target city becomes more challenging when you attempt to expand to a far-away location.

 The best strategy in these cases is to create a new website for the new location and attach the appropriate Google Business Profile to that URL.